 The behavior of the COS will depend on the contents of the security-related internal files.
 When internal files are activated, its READ condition should be set to NEVER.
-Typically, a DF should have: (1) a Key File to hold PIN codes (referred as EF1) for verification, (2) a Key File to hold KEY codes (referred as EF2) for authentication, and (3) an SE file to hold security conditions.
+Typically, a DF should have: (1) a Internal Linear Variable File (FDB = 0C) to hold PIN codes for verification, (2) a Internal Linear Variable File to hold KEY codes for authentication, and (3) an SE file to hold security conditions.

-A Key file is an Internal Linear Variable file.
-It may contain (1) PIN data structure or (2) KEY data structure.
+An Internal file may contain (1) PIN data structure or (2) KEY data structure.